 Gouge Check Gap has been added to the Chamfering Cycle to give even stricter control over the toolpath.
 Specifically, neighbouring features which could potentially come into contact with the flute of the taper tool, can now be excluded.

 Extended CAD Format

-Regardless of which licence a user has, they’ll be able to load all Designer files – *.v_t and *.vdf extensions.
-Designer is Vero Software’s latest CAD package, featuring direct modelling technology.
+Regardless of which license a user has, they’ll be able to load all Designer files – *.v_t and *.vdf extensions.
+Designer is Hexagon’s latest CAD package, featuring direct modelling technology.